IELTS Listening Section 2…

 In the example below you will hear a guide giving advice to people visiting a farm.

-First of all, can you guess what might come in the gaps?
+Can you guess what might come in the gaps (see the example below)?

 Fiddy Working Heritage Farm